 We highly recommend that you have homeowner or apartment insurance for accidental damages that happen to your home while a child is in your care.
-Compensation up to a maximum of \$1000 over a two-year period can be given for damage to and/or loss of your personal property caused by a child in your care.
-You might also ask your parent support group or caseworker about foster parent insurance to cover intentional damage by a child (above the \$500/year that we will reimburse you) to your home or a neighbor's home or for your legal fees should you be sued for a child's actions while the child is in your care.
+Compensation up to a maximum of \$1000 over a two-year period can be given for damage to and/or loss of your personal property caused by a child in your care (after you have sought compensation from your insurance carrier).
+You might also ask your parent support group or caseworker about foster parent insurance to cover intentional damage by a child (above the \$1000 that we can reimburse you) to your home or a neighbor's home or for your legal fees should you be sued for a child's actions while the child is in your care.